SheetalMaurya/MvvmCross-Wiki/v3-02-04-Tip-Calc-A-Xamarin.iOS-UI-project.md

 			{
 				base.ViewDidLoad ();

-				// Perform any additional setup after loading the view, typically from a nib. this.Bind (this.TipLabel, (TipViewModel vm) => vm.Tip ); this.Bind (this.SubTotalTextField, (TipViewModel vm) => vm.SubTotal );
+				this.Bind (this.TipLabel, (TipViewModel vm) => vm.Tip );
+				this.Bind (this.SubTotalTextField, (TipViewModel vm) => vm.SubTotal );
 				this.Bind (this.GenerositySlider, (TipViewModel vm) => vm.Generosity );